Dollar, yen strengthen as Chinese virus toll rises

 Traders said low liquidity could exacerbate market moves.
 Financial markets in China, Hong Kong, Singapore and Australia are closed for holidays.

 The euro erased its earlier gains against the dollar after the Ifo institute said that German business morale deteriorated unexpectedly in January.
-The euro was last 0.02% weaker at $1.102 .
+The euro was last 0.02% weaker at $1.102 EUR=.

 Reporting by Kate Duguid and Tommy Reggiori Wilkes; Editing by David Gregorio